QuentinRa/blog.quentinra.dev/info/ocaml/intro/install-win.md

 [Go back](..)

-This page is quite long, as I had a hard time, and as they were a lot of tutorials that finally worked for me, yet none of them were enough so that I could fully enjoy OCaml in my editor.
+This page is quite long, as I had a hard time, and as they were a lot of tutorials that finally worked for me, **yet none of them were enough so that I could fully enjoy OCaml in my editor** (so I'm making my own plugin for IntelliJ 🚀).

 <details class="details-e">
 <summary>You can use a WSL<br>👍: easy, you got a graphical version for emacs, sublime text, IntelliJ, etc.<br> 👎: not beautiful, a bit blurry</summary>